rng-guy/NFSMWBartender/README.txt

  • whether player-damaged cop vehicles are destroyed instantly if flipped over,
  • when exactly (if at all) cop vehicles are destroyed regardless of damage if flipped over,
  • when exactly (if at all) racer vehicles are reset if flipped over,
- • which ground supports the cops can request in non-player pursuits,
+ • which of the enabled ground supports the cops may request in non-player pursuits,
  • the internal cooldown between non-Strategy roadblock requests,
  • the internal cooldown between Heavy / LeaderStrategy requests,
  • under which conditions and to what extent (if at all) roadblock vehicles can join pursuits,